tuhcrw/RepData_PeerAssessment1/RepResearch.md

 ```

 ## What is mean total number of steps taken per day?
--Use a histogram to view the number of steps taken each day, but first create an aggregrate to get the mean per day
+-Use a histogram to view the number of steps taken each day, but first create an aggregrate to get the sum of steps per day

 ```r